nolanbconaway/flask-imessage/readme.md

 - [ ] support for group chats (only at the bottom bc i do not think it is possible with applescript)
 - [ ] option for password security
 - [ ] save user chat selection across sessions or something.
+- [ ] Set up production uwsgi server that is compatible with socketio

 ## Gotchas to document